+Visiting both Zion and Great Basin national parks is something you need to plan on doing!
 The pictures do not do this trip justice.
-This was the best guys trip I’ve ever been on with some breathtaking views along the way!
+This trip had some of the most breathtaking views ever!
 With some Chase UR (Ultimate Reward) points, you too can take this very same trip.

 Location: Zion and Great Basin National Parks + Las Vegas, NV